UMD-FSAE-Combustion/Instrument_Cluster_RPi/README.md

 When deploying on hardware, the arrow key functionality is emulated by the GPIO fitted to the dashboard.
 The extra key functionality is not supported when deploying on hardware.
 * Arrow Keys
+  -  Left: Open game menu or select the hilighted item in game menu
-  - Left: open options menu or select the highlighted item in options menu
+  - Right: Open options menu or select the highlighted item in options menu
   -    Up: Scroll upward
   -  Down: Scroll downward
-  - Right: Open game menu or select the hilighted item in game menu
 * Extra Keys
   - W: Simulate ECU fault warning
   - P: Power off (only on PiOS, will not work on other operating systems